barbagroup/PetIBM/doc/markdowns/installation.md

 ## yaml-cpp

-[yaml-cpp](https://github.com/jbeder/yaml-cpp) is a YAML parser in C++ used in PetIBM to parse the input configuration file.
+[yaml-cpp](https://github.com/jbeder/yaml-cpp) is a YAML parser in C++, used in PetIBM to parse the input configuration file.

 The PetIBM configuration script gives the possibility to use a previously installed version of yaml-cpp (with the configuration argument `--with-yamlcpp-dir=<path>`, or `--with-yamlcpp-include=<path>` and `--with-yamlcpp-lib=<path>`) or to download and install yaml-cpp-0.6.2 (with `--enable-yamlcpp`).